barnstee/UA-CloudPublisher/README.md

 ## Usage

+UA Cloud Publisher is distributed as a pre-built, multi-architecture (`x64` and `arm64`) container image published to GitHub Container Registry.
+It can be run on any Docker host or on a Kubernetes cluster.

+Note: We have also provided a [test environment](./TestEnvironment/readme.md) to get you started.

+### Running on Docker

 Docker containers are automatically built and published.
 Simply run the UA Cloud Publisher on a Docker-enabled computer via:

 `docker run -itd -p 80:8080 ghcr.io/barnstee/ua-cloudpublisher:main`

 And then point your browser to <http://yourIPAddress>.

-Note: We have also provided a [test environment](./TestEnvironment/readme.md) to get you started.

-### Persisting Logs, Settings, Published Nodes and OPC UA Certificates
+#### Persisting Logs, Settings, Published Nodes and OPC UA Certificates

 UA Cloud Publisher logs, settings, published nodes and OPC UA certificates can be persisted locally across Docker container restarts by running: